zylon-ai/private-gpt/README.md

 ## Instructions for ingesting your own dataset

-Put any and all of your .txt, .pdf, or .csv files into the source_documents directory
+Put any and all of your files into the source_documents directory.

+Supported file types are:
+- .txt
+- .pdf
+- .csv
+- .eml
+- .msg

   Run the following command to ingest all the data.

 ```shell
 python ingest.py
 ```

   It will create a `db` folder containing the local vectorstore.
 Will take time, depending on the size of your documents.
   You can ingest as many documents as you want, and all will be accumulated in the local embeddings database.
   If you want to start from an empty database, delete the `db` folder.

   Note: during the ingest process no data leaves your local environment.
 You could ingest without an internet connection.

-Supported file types:
-- txt
-- pdf
-- csv
-- eml
-- msg

 ## Ask questions to your documents, locally!
 In order to ask a question, run a command like: